The NANOGrav 15-Year Data Set: A Case Study for Simplified Dispersion Measure Modeling for PSR J1455-3330 and the Impact on Gravitational Wave Sensitivity: Physical and Modeling Implications Considering Low-Order Polynomial Models for DM

 Using \texttt{hasasia} \citep{hasasia}, we computed transmission functions $\mathcal{T}(f)$ and GW sensitivity curves for Model A and Model B, shown in Fig.~\ref{fig:sensitivity}.
+The Model C curve is very similar (though not identical) to the Model B curve on this scale and so we do not plot it.
 The transmission function describes the amount of power removed from the TOAs as a result of fitting a specific timing model to the data.
 As shown in \citet{Hazboun+2019}, fitting for DMX results in a significant loss of power across GW frequency, and we see here that removing DMX and fitting the linear DM restores nearly all power ($\mathcal{T} \to 1$) at high frequencies.
-This restoration of power improves the GW sensitivity as shown in the bottom panel of Fig.~\ref{fig:sensitivity}, with the Model B curve below the Model A curve at all frequencies.
+This restoration of power improves the GW sensitivity as shown in the bottom panel of Fig.~\ref{fig:sensitivity}, with the Model B (and therefore also Model C) curve below the Model A curve at all frequencies.